Mutual assured destruction: Criticism

 Deterrence theory has been criticized by numerous scholars for various reasons.
 A prominent strain of criticism argues that rational deterrence theory is contradicted by frequent deterrence failures, which may be attributed to misperceptions.
-Scholars have also argued that leaders do not behave in ways that are consistent with the predictions of nuclear deterrence theory.
-For example, scholars have argued that it is inconsistent with the logics of rational deterrence theory why states that have achieved second-strike capabilities continue to build nuclear arsenals once they have reached the second-strike threshold.
+Critics have also argued that leaders do not behave in ways that are consistent with the predictions of nuclear deterrence theory.
+For example, it has been argued that it is inconsistent with the logic of rational deterrence theory that states continue to build nuclear arsenals once they have reached the second-strike threshold.
+For a more inconsistent example, Mao Zedong urged the socialist camp not to fear nuclear war with the United States since, even if "half of mankind died, the other half would remain while imperialism would be razed to the ground and the whole world would become socialist."

+Additionally, many scholars have advanced philosophical objections against the principles of deterrence theory on purely ethical grounds.
+Included in this group is Robert L. Holmes who uses a reductio ad absurdum argument to observe that mankind's reliance upon a system of preventing war which is based exclusively upon the threat of waging war is inherently irrational and must be considered immoral according to fundamental deontological principles.
+In addition, he questions whether it can be conclusively demonstrated that such a system has in fact served to prevent warfare in the past and may actually serve to increase the probability of waging war in the future due to its reliance upon the continuous development of new generations of technologically advanced nuclear weapons.